meientau/adventofcode/README.md

 Code can be concise and beautiful.
 Code can be clean and self-explanatory.
 Code can be performant and economical.
-Code can be thoroughly tested and refactored after review.
+Code can be thoroughly tested and refactored and reviewed.
 Code can even be golfed down to be unrecognisable.

 *This code is none of that.*